XingFramework/xing-book/appendices/hypermedia.md

+# Caveat Lector

+Be aware that this section is much rougher, and contains a great deal more unvarnished opinion.
+If you're just learning Xing, you can (and probably should) skip this appendix.

 # Hypermedia

 Since Roy Fielding's seminal disertation, the concept of REST has been repeatedly misunderstood and misrepresented, to the degree that its adherents have found it necessary to use completely different terminology.
 Like early Christians, they use words that are hard for their enemies to pronounce as a way to identify each other.